-The expression 'this molecule' leaves no void in my representation as long as the logical cut that "delineates" it says everything that can happen in the language of my multiplicity.
+The expression 'this molecule' leaves no void in my representation as long as the logical cut that "delineates" it says everything that can be experienced in the language of my multiplicity.
 We'll see the details later.

-Improper representation does not represent anything other than proper representation, but represents in another context: The 'hydrogen molecule' as an improper representation, which characterizes the object by a set of possible experiments, represents nothing other than the bond of the two 'hydrogen atoms', which represent nothing other than the bond of the proton> and the <electron> and so on.
-For the OK, this "so on" indicates that the meaning fades into its proper representation, it means a non-foundation even more than an infinite.
-There is no proper representation, no first meaning but only a limit to the need for the subject to make "things" exist in his universe.
+Improper representation does not represent anything other than proper representation, but represents in another context: The 'hydrogen molecule' as an improper representation, which characterizes the object by a set of possible experiments, represents nothing other than the bond of the two 'hydrogen atoms', which represent nothing other than the bond of the cproton> and the <electron> and so on.
+For the OK, this "so on" indicates that the improper meaning keeps fading indefinitely through proper representation, it means a non-foundation even more than an infinite.
+There is eventually no proper representation, no first meaning but only a limit to the need for the subject to make "things" exist in his universe.

 This limit is in fact a horizon bearing a non-psychic judgment, an act that replaces the 'proper being' (which is not) with the relative being, i.e. defined according to its relationship to the other objects of representation by the subject.
-This horizon is therefore not a universal truth but relative to the subject.
+This horizon is therefore not a universal truth but it is relative to the subject.

-The usual meaning of the word Horizon is misleading here, as it indicates the idea of a continuous edge, line or surface and of a "beyond" horizon that would belong to the same space as "below".
-In this sense, the allegory of Plato's cave is equally misleading: the beings that appear to our multiplicities are not "projected shadows" on the horizon of our knowledge.
-Every Fact of Knowledge, every being, every relationship of interdependence is a horizon.
+The usual meaning of the word Horizon is misleading here, as it bears the idea of a continuous edge, line or surface and of a "beyond" horizon that would belong to the same space as "below".
+This would be an error: what is beyond the horizon does not belong to the same space as what is below.
+In this sense, the allegory of Plato's cave is equally misleading.
+Every Fact of Knowledge, every being, every relationship is a horizon.
 The meaning of our representations has no edges or holes.